Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 00.33.58 UTC
+- WIB: Rabu, 17 Desember 2025 01.45.24 UTC
-- WITA: Rabu, 17 Desember 2025 01.33.58 UTC
+- WITA: Rabu, 17 Desember 2025 02.45.24 UTC
-- WIT: Rabu, 17 Desember 2025 02.33.58 UTC
+- WIT: Rabu, 17 Desember 2025 03.45.24 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: friendship
+Kategori: attitude